-The above recommendations are bolstered by Texas AgriLife Extension Service research in 2001-2003 from Plainview and Dumas particularly for irrigated confectionary.
+The above recommendations are bolstered by Texas A&M AgriLife Extension Service research in 2001-2003 from Plainview and Dumas particularly for irrigated confectionary.
 Across a range of confectionary seeding rates from 11,000 to 22,000 seeds/A, yields showed little difference but confectionary seed size was substantially affected.
 The lower the seeding rate the higher proportion of large seed.
 This ranged from 70-75% large seed at the low seeding rate to about 45% at the high seeding rate.
-This difference on a 2,000 lbs./A yield is equivalent to nearly \$50/A more income with the lower seeding rate due to the premium associated on larger seed in your contract.
+This important difference on a 2,000 lbs./A yield is equivalent to ~\$80/A more income with the lower seeding rate at 2014 contract prices!